Resources > Civic icons and images

 • Once your file is open in Preview, go up to the Tools icon, click it, and select Adjust Size.

 • In the pop-up box, you can choose from several options for how to resize the image.
-First of all, make sure that Scale proportionally is selected; this setting will make it so that changing your file size won’t distort the image.
+Make sure that Scale proportionally is selected; this setting will make it so that changing your file size won’t distort the image.

 • If you want to fit the image into a pre-determined size, go up to Fit into, click the drop-down menu beside it, and select the size you want.
-If you want to resize by percentage or by pixels, inches, or another special metric, select the metric in the metric drop-down menu and enter the size you desire in the Width box.
+If you want to resize by percentage, pixel, inch, or another special metric, choose the metric from the metric drop-down menu and enter the size you desire in the Width box.
 The Height box will automatically match your input.
-Once you’ve entered in your information, click the OK button, and Paint will resize your image.
+Once you’ve entered your information, click the OK button, and Preview will resize your image.

-To be as effective as possible, your images need to be carefully positioned in your document.
+Your images must be carefully positioned in your document to be as effective as possible.
 Keep in mind these basic design principles when considering where and how to position civic icons in your materials:

 • Contrast emphasizes what’s important.
 You can use contrast by differentiating your icons from each other or from other elements in your document.